Scifabric/pybossa/doc/faq.rst

 .. _`GNU Affero general public license version 3.0`: http://www.gnu.org/licenses/agpl-3.0.html

-Do you provide project templates or examples apps?
+Do you provide project templates or examples projects?
 ------------------------------------------------------
 Yes, we do.
-You can find several open source project examples that can be re-used for image/sound pattern recognition problems, geo-coding, PDF transcription, etc. Check the official `Git repository`_ for all the available apps.
+You can find several open source project examples that can be re-used for image/sound pattern recognition problems, geo-coding, PDF transcription, etc. Check the official `Git repository`_ for all the available projects.

 .. _`Git repository`: http://github.com/PyBossa/